-The mention of references in the text must follow the APA 7.
+The mention of references in the text must follow the APA 7 style.
 When the reference contains one or two authors, the surnames must be mentioned followed by the year of publication within parentheses.
-When a reference has three to five authors the Latin phrase "et al." will be used after the last name of the first author.
+When a reference has three or more authors the Latin phrase "et al." will be used after the last name of the first author.
 In references where two or more authors must be mentioned in a list, the surnames will be written separated by commas.
 The year of the reference must always appear within parentheses.
 When several references are cited together, they must be separated by a semicolon.
 When quoting authors who have published more than one reference in the same year, a differentiation will be made with the letters a, b, c, etc., placed immediately after the year of publication, which will appear in the order of the letters in the References section.
-Indirect citation of references (“cited by”) should be avoided, except in cases where it is essential to consider the original reference and it is impossible to find.
-It is not allowed to use personal communications as quotes, or articles or writings in preparation or in the review process in any journal, except when they are already accepted, for which the expression "In press" may be used in the Literature Cited section.
+Indirect citation of references (“cited by”) must be avoided, except in cases where it is essential to consider the original reference and is impossible to find it.
+It is not allowed to use personal communications as quotes, or articles or writings in preparation or in the review process in any journal, except when they are already accepted, for which the expression "In press" may be used in the References section.
 Internet references are not allowed, except in the case of electronic journals and pages of officially recognized national and international institutions.
 Nor is it allowed to cite theses, brochures, conference proceedings, or any other publication with limited circulation.
 When a source has a doi (digital object identifier), it must be cited in the reference with the format https://doi.org/10.####.
+For the case of two authors and the cite is part of the text the conjunction “and” must be used.
+For the case of two authors and the cite is placed within parentheses, an ampersand symbol (&) must be used.
 Following are described some examples:

 "... which was previously reported by Torres and Fernández (2015), who ..."

-“… Which has been reported before by Campbell et al. (2007a), as a complement to the residence time calculation method (Campbell et al., 2007b)."
+“… Which has been reported before by Campbell and Smith (2007a), as a complement to the residence time calculation method (Campbell & Smith, 2007b)."

 List of references

-The list of references in the Literature Cited section must follow the format of the APA 7.
+The list of references in the final section of the manuscript must follow the format of the APA 7 style.
 In references such as articles, it is advisable to include the doi (digital object identifier) with the format https://doi.org/10.####.
-Likewise, a format with a Hanging indent of 1 cm must be used.
+Likewise, a format with a hanging indent of 1 cm must be used.
 In the case of an article that has already been approved, but it has not yet been published in its final form, the expression "In press" may be used.
 Following some examples are included: